beauchamplab/rave/README.md

 ## Installation

 * RAVE requires the installation of the language "R" and other miscellaneous programming tools, including "RStudio".
-Please [click here for the full installation guide](./Installation.md) to install these tools.
+Please [click here for the prerequisite installation guide](./Installation.md) to install all needed tools for your operating system.

 * RAVE runs best on modern computers with multicore CPUs, [click here for suggested system configurations](./Config.md).

-* Read the rest of the section if you have `R` and `RStudio` installed.
+* After the prerequisites are installed, open R-Studio (for instance, in Mac OSX, click on the R-studio icon in your Applications folder).
+Then, install and start RAVE as follows:

 ```r
 # Install rave